Capital punishment in Canada: Methods

-The majority of offenders put to death by Canadian civilian authorities were executed by the "long drop" technique of hanging developed in the United Kingdom by William Marwood.
-This method ensured that the prisoner's neck was broken instantly at the end of the drop, resulting in the prisoner dying of asphyxia while unconscious, which was considered more humane than the slow death by strangulation which often resulted from the previous "short drop" method.
+The majority of offenders put to death by Canadian civilian authorities were executed by long-drop hanging developed in the United Kingdom by William Marwood.
+This method ensured that the prisoner's neck was broken instantly at the end of the drop, resulting in the prisoner dying of asphyxia while unconscious, which was considered more humane than the slow death by strangulation which often resulted from the previous short-drop method.
 The short drop sometimes gave a period of suffering before death finally took place.

 Early in his career, John Radclive persuaded several sheriffs in Ontario and Quebec to let him use an alternative method in which the condemned person was jerked into the air.
 A gallows of this type was used for the execution of Robert Neil at Toronto's Don Jail on February 29, 1888: